zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

 The ``Collection`` button permits to create a collection for the labels.

-Once automatically generated, labels can be easily modified by applying the grab, scale and rotate commands of Blender.
+Once automatically generated, labels can be easily modified by applying the ``Grab``, ``Scale``, and ``Rotate`` commands of Blender.
 Labels will appear on the viewport of Blender and on the rendered images.

 .. _US/USV_Manager: